 If you have applied for general, financial need bursary support through the UWindsor In-Course Bursary (Domestic) or through the UWindsor International Student Support Bursary (International), and you have been notified that you were not approved, it may be due to one or more of the following reasons:

-- Based on your government student aid assessment, i.e. OSAP, your cost of attendance should be met with by expected student and/or family resources (for dependent students) and by exempt student resources such as in-study, part-time employment.
+- Based on your government student aid assessment, i.e. OSAP, your cost of attendance should be met by expected student and/or family resources (for dependent students) and by exempt student resources such as in-study, part-time employment.

 - If you are an international student, upon first review, you did not demonstrate through your written submission and supporting documentation that you have extenuating financial circumstances outside of normal cost of attendance expenses, that could not otherwise have been planned for, when compared to other applicants.